PHart3/2-groups-agda/README.md

 ## Overview

-- We construct a fully verified biequivalence between
+- We construct a fully verified biadjoint biequivalence between
     1. the (2,1)-category of coherent 2-groups
     2. the (2,1)-category of 2-truncated connected pointed types.